 - Al Jaffee

-Several years ago, I had the pleasure of, along with writer Todd Leopold spending a couple of days with the genius of MAD Magazine when they gathered in Savannah, GA.
+Several years ago, I had the pleasure of, along with writer Todd Leopold, spending a couple of days with the geniuses of MAD Magazine when they gathered in Savannah, GA.
 It was a literal joy to spend time with them.
 They influenced my outlook as a youth and my adult sense of humor.

 I think its influence and irreverence is visible in the funniest things.
 If you spent time buried in the pages you can recognize it's humor in contemporary comedy, everything from older movies like Airplane and decades of SNL to the funniest of shows on Cartoon Network.

 But times have changed.
 In an article on Reason.com today Brian Doherty writes "Mad continued to deal with real presidents and real issues, and it had been hitting Donald Trump regularly and hard in its newest iteration.
 Trump insulted Democratic presidential candidate Pete Buttigieg by tweeting that America wasn't ready to elect Alfred E. Newman (Mad's goofy mascot who came to appear on every cover) president; Buttigieg purported in his youthful way to not have any idea who Trump was talking about, marking Mad as hopelessly irrelevant."